dvtcskn/CBGUI/README.md

 ## License
 CBGUI is licensed under MIT license.
-See [LICENSE](LICENSE) For third-party licenses see [ThirdPartyLicenses.txt](ThirdPartyLicenses.txt)
+See [LICENSE](LICENSE) For third-party licenses see [ThirdParty/ThirdPartyLicenses.txt](ThirdPartyLicenses.txt)

 ## How to build